SebastianBentley/Python_Exercise7/README.md

 | POST   | /api/laptops     | POST json: {"name":"Acer", "price":12345}            | Adds a new Laptop object to the database        |

 ## Exercise 3
-1. Select the data from the database, using the cursor made in Exercise 1.
+1. Select the data from the endpoints, using a request object.
 2. Make a sorted bar chart of the laptops, where x-axis is names, and y-axis is price.